Description

 There is a lot of tarmac (maybe up to half the route?) but unfortunately this route in its entirety is not suitable for wheeling as there are lots of stiles and narrow kissing gates on the riverside section between Skelton and Beningbrough, though some stretches (for example, between Rufforth and York) are step-free and accessible to wheelers.

-The riverside stretches north of York are liable to flooding at times of very high rainfall.
+The riverside stretches north of York, and Stripe Lane where it passes under the railway, are liable to flooding at times of very high rainfall.

 Share your views about this route, give it a star rating, indicate whether it should be verified or not.